Erdos-Projects/fall-2025-predicting-stress-from-wearables/README.md

 ## Dataset:
 public dataset WESAD https://ubi29.informatik.uni-siegen.de/usi/data_wesad.html and accompanying paper https://ubi29.informatik.uni-siegen.de/usi/pdf/ubi_icmi2018.pdf.

-## Method:
-1. Build baseline models using classical ML methods (e.g., logistic regression, random forests)
+## Method & key results:
+1. Extract features from raw multimodal signals in the WESAD dataset using a sliding window approach.
+Calibrate features for each subject and do a test-train split.
+2. Train models with extracted features, exploring classical ML methods: Logistic Regression, Random Forests, Linear Discriminant Analysis (LDA), XGBoost.
+3. Use our best-performing trained models (i.e. using Random Forests and LDA) to perform robust early detection of stress within 40 sec (90 sec) after stress is triggered, using chest (wrist) data from wearables.
 <!-- 2.
 Explore deep time series approaches such as 1D CNNs -->

 ## Why is this research-worthy:
-1. Predicting stress is possible: stress responses involve gradual changes in HRV, EDA, temperature, and respiration before conscious awareness, making short-term forecasting possible.
-2. Existing research shows strong real-time detection of stress and ~1-minute lead-time prediction in controlled scenarios, but there is little work rigorously quantifying 5–30 minute early warnings, and robustness to missing/noisy sensors.
-This project targets this research gap.
+1. Existing research has largely focused on classifying b/w stressed and relaxed states of subjects using physiological signals from wearables.
+Here, we train models to accurately and robustly detect stress within 40 sec of its onset.
+Our project targets this research gap.
+2. In real-life scenarios, early detection of stress allows for early interventions, which can guide appropriate actions to prevent prolonged/escalated stress responses.
+This can help support increased well-being and productivity among the wearable devices' users.
-3. High impact and relatable to general audience
+3. High impact and relatable to a general audience.

 ## References:
 1. Review: https://pmc.ncbi.nlm.nih.gov/articles/PMC11230864/